Understanding Computer Vision And Its Applications

 How does Computer Vision Work?

-Computer vision systems utilize input from auto-sensing devices, machine learning, artificial intelligence, and deep learning to reproduce or imitate how the organic human vision system functions.
+Computer vision systems utilize input from auto-sensing devices, machine learning, AI, and deep learning to reproduce or imitate how the organic human vision system functions.
 Computer vision systems operate on complex algorithms that are trained on enormous amounts of visual images and data.
 These intricate systems recognize patterns present within the digital visual data and utilize those routines to decide and define the content of other similar images.

 Let us look at an example: software programmers upload and feed millions of bird images into the computer instead of training a computer to look for beaks, wings, talons, and colorful feathers that constitute what a bird looks like.
 This scenario allows the computer system to understand – over time and with repetition – what the different features are that create a bird so as to recognize it immediately.

-A digital image consists of thousands of pixels, with a single-pixel existing as the smallest item into which an image is divided,
+A digital image consists of thousands of pixels, with a single-pixel existing as the smallest item into which an image is divided.

-This digital image is essentially a mathematical matrix which computer vision applications are trained to study and learn.
+This digital image is essentially a mathematical matrix that computer vision applications are trained to study and learn.
 Even the most straightforward computer vision algorithm will use linear algebra to manipulate these digital pixel matrices, and complex computer vision applications involve mathematical operations like matrix convolutions with learnable kernels that will consistently evolve over time.

 Computer Vision History and Research

-The earliest experiments in computer vision occurred in the early 1950s, using the inaugural neural algorithms and networks that could detect the edges of an image and then attempted to sort simple items into categories like squares and circles.
+The earliest experiments in computer vision occurred in the early 1950s, using the inaugural neural algorithms and networks that could detect the edges of an image and then attempt to sort simple items into categories like squares and circles.

 Computer Vision Applications